Nburkhal/Nburkhal.github.io/_posts/2019-08-11-gaijin-guide-to-tokyo-train-system.md

 <span class="figcaption_hack">Every day, millions of Japanese use public trains to commute in and around
 Tokyo.
 With the 2020 Olympics right around the corner, this number is expected to increase significantly with the sudden influx of millions of international spectators.
-What can data about Tokyo\'92s public transportation tell us about the world\'92s most efficient and complex system?
+What can data about Tokyo's public transportation tell us about the world's most efficient and complex system?
 And can we find ways to improve the system such that it can operate just as efficiently at much higher capacities?</span>

 The Tokyo train system is a logistical marvel to behold.
 With a population of